olin-build/skillz/README.md

 ## Deploy

-Deployment assumes `./front` folder is configured to deploy `distr` to Netlify, and the overall project is associated with a Heroku app.
+Deployment assumes `./front` folder is configured to deploy `dist` to Netlify, and the overall project is associated with a Heroku app.

 `yarn deploy`